I am neither a pantser nor a plotter, but lean more towards being a pantser. I have my own method. It's worked for me so far.

 Pantsers write without a structure in mind and plotters outline and then fill in the blanks.
 The pantsers and the plotters.
 I never really got this distinction.
 The grey area between these two extremes is just too huge.
 Experts tell you to do what suits you best.
 I figured it out, for me.

 I wrote my first crime thriller (to be published in September 2019) as a pantser.
 It took several rewrites and several years and a lot of muddling about.
-I want a better method.
+I wanted a better method.
 Fun as it was.

 The second time around (I am working on my second novel, a sequel) I thought I would try the plotting method.
 Total Fail.
 Got writer's block.
 So that's out of the window.